Happy Tuesday, guys!

 Pretty much anything else.
 Whole grains, fruits, vegetables, nuts, seeds, tubers, and legumes are the dietary staples on a plant-based diet.
 This supplies your body with tons of vitamins, minerals, antioxidants, and phytochemicals it needs to function well (and they’re likely nutrients you aren’t currently getting when you’re filling your body up with meat and dairy products before reaching for the good stuff!)

 If you’re already used to eating clean, a plant-based diet is honestly so much easier than you would think.
 Eating this way also supplies your body with lot’s of protein and calcium it needs (because they are naturally occurring in lot’s of veggies, legumes, and grains, believe it or not).
+However, this is something you need to be MORE mindful of tracking, to ensure your body is getting what it needs, but it is doable.

 Easy Plant-Based Recipes: